peesock/cli-tutorial/README.md

 ## Environment Variables
 each process (running program) in a linux system will contain a list of variables that it can use to obtain information about the environment it's runnning in. there are many typical environment variables, all of which use ALL_CAPS_SNAKECASE notation, although it's not required.

-for example, `echo $HOME` shows your user's home directory at /home/username, EDITOR contains your default CLI text editor, and SHELL contains your login shell, usually `/bin/bash`. you can dump your entire environment to the terminal by running `env`.
+for example, `echo $HOME` shows your user's home directory at `/home/username`, EDITOR contains your default cli text editor, and SHELL contains your login shell, usually `/bin/bash`. you can dump your entire environment to the terminal by running `env`.

 child processes will inherit their parents' environment, unless it is explicitly changed by something like the `env` program. your user has its own set of env variables that are set in a shell startup file, which for most distros will be `~/.bash_profile`. all programs the user starts after login will be spawned from that initial shell, so if you want to change your global environment, change this file.